-I think we all know the basics – Dig a hole, put the bottom of the tree in the hole, bury it, and water it.
+I think we know the basics: Dig a hole, put the tree in the hole, bury it, and water it.
 Easy.
 Right?

 Zippy is an expert hole digger and gives this wide but not too deep hole a paws up.

 But here is where things can go wrong –

 Have you ever heard of the $5 plant in the $50 hole?
 The idea behind it is good advice.
 Spend time on the hole and make it good – because a cheap plant can become great if planted correctly.
 And since tree’s aren’t cheap – especially Japanese maples – make extra sure you invest in the hole.

 The most important element of the hole is depth.
 You DON’T want it to be too deep.
 This is super important.
 Here is another garden cliché (that is also good advice) –

 ‘Plant it high – it won’t die, Plant it low – it won’t grow.’-old gardener wisdom

 Err on the side of making your hole too shallow rather than too deep.
 If you get over ambitious and dig too deep, just fill it back in with some of the dirt you just dug but mix in some compost for good measure.

 A good way to check the height is to use the shovel to measure.
 Dip the handle in the hole and grab it with you hand where it meets the ground level.
 Then use that measure to make sure that the flare of the tree is 1-3 inches higher.
 This way, once you‘ve maneuvered the tree into the hole, you won’t have to wrestle it back out again to add more dirt beneath.